Umang2000/TM-Video-Edittor/README.md

 4. Experience with ARCore is a huge plus.

 #### Functionalities
 1. Capture videos or Photos with or without Filter applied.
-2. Preview the camera view in Real Time with filter applied (if any).
+2. Preview the camera view in Real-Time with the filter applied (if any).
 3. Choose from a list of filters.
 4. Option to switch between front and back camera.
 5. Capture video or photo in portrait or landscape.
 6. Save the captured video/ photo in local storage(Internal Storage).
 7. Turn on or off the flash.
-8. Compatible with latest Android (tested on Android 10, Android 11 and Android 12 beta 4.1).
+8. Compatible with the latest Android (tested on Android 10, Android 11 and Android 12 beta 4.1).
 9. Day and Night Theme switchable.

 ## Installation Guide
 #### To View Source Code